 - If the toxicity is attributed to 1 component of AKEEGA, the other component of AKEEGA may be continued as a single agent at the current dose until the adverse reaction resolves and AKEEGA can be resumed.1

-Dosage Modification for Adverse Reactions1
+Dosage Modifications for Adverse Reactions1

 |